manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

 #### Building a Proxy Agent

-Below are the steps to build and run a proxy agent:
+Below are the steps to build and run a proxy agent on host:

 ```bash
 git clone http://git.kernel.org/pub/scm/utils/kernel/kgdb/agent-proxy.git